Electric Field Sensing via Rydberg Electromagnetically Induced Transparency Using Zeeman and Stark Effects: Conclusion and Outlook

 \section{Conclusion and Outlook}

-Our experiments in a Rb vapor cell illustrate the effectiveness of low-frequency atomic electrometry through Rydberg EIT measurements.
-We successfully identified the screening effect induced by external electric fields and Rydberg excitation, clarifying its origin in the charge dynamics resulting from the photoelectric effect of the Rb coating under the influence of the probe and coupling beams.
-Utilizing FFT analysis on the E-field modulated Rydberg EIT signals, we demonstrated the capability to measure frequency electric fields from 10 Hz to 1 MHz.
-The frequency detection range of this Rydberg atomic electrometry is constrained by the recovery and transition times of the shielding process.
-Our systematic study revealed that adjusting the probe and coupling field power, as well as the E-field strength, can influence the recovery time and screening rate.
-Remarkably, this atomic electrometry extends its applicability to the extremely-low-frequency (ELF) band, presenting a promising technique for sensitively measuring low-frequency electric fields.
-This expansion enhances its versatility across various fields, allowing for the detection of electric fields originating outside the vacuum environment over a broader range.
+Our experiments in a Rb vapor cell show the ability of Rydberg EIT spectroscopy for probing electric field-induced effects in atomic systems.
+We successfully identified the screening effect induced by external electric fields and Rydberg excitation, clarifying its origin in the charge dynamics driven by the photoelectric effect of the Rb coating under the influence of the lasers.
+We demonstrated the capability to measure frequency electric fields from 10 Hz to 1 MHz.
+The detection range of this atomic electrometry is fundamentally constrained by the recovery and transition times of the shielding process, which are strongly influenced by the laser powers as well as the applied electric field strength.
+Our systematic study revealed that these parameters can be used to tune the recovery time and screening rate, thereby extending the measurement range.
+Notably, this approach enables reliable detection of fields within the extremely-low-frequency (ELF) band, presenting a promising technique for electric field measurements outside vacuum environments.
+In addition, we demonstrated a method for precise Stark shift measurements by locking the coupling laser to Zeeman-split Rydberg EIT peaks.
+Using a reference Zeeman shift as a stable frequency target, we tracked Stark shifts in the science cell and observed good agreement with theoretical predictions.
+This approach holds potential for applications in precision electrometry, RF field detection, and surface charge studies, particularly in environments where conventional sensors are limited.
+The wide detection range, tunability, and practical performance make it a promising platform for quantum sensing.